 La Venta Drive

-This street separates Los Angeles County from Ventura County.
-Although la venta is Spanish for “the sale” and arguably symbolized the hopes of the men who developed Westlake Village in 1966-1967 (when this street was named), in this case it’s a bit of wordplay: “LA” refers to Los Angeles and “VENTA” refers to Ventura.
+La Venta Drive rides the border between Los Angeles County and Ventura County.
+Although la venta is Spanish for “the sale” and arguably symbolized the hopes of the men who developed Westlake Village in 1966-1967 (when this street was christened), in this case the name is a bit of wordplay: “LA” refers to Los Angeles and “VENTA” refers to Ventura.
 Westlake Village was owned and subdivided by the American-Hawaiian Steamship Company; curiously, considering the maritime theme of the city’s lakeside streets, none allude directly to Hawaii or to steamships.